 If you are registered as a sex offender, you must notify the Pennsylvania State Police of any address change, termination or other change of employment or an enrollment or change in enrollment at an educational institution within 48 hours of the change.

-Can You Avoid Registering Under Megan’s Law With The Help Of A Pennsylvania Megan’s Law Attorney?
+Can You Avoid Registering Under Megan’s Law With The Help Of A Philadelphia Megan’s Law Attorney?

 There are ways to terminate or modify your reporting requirements under Megan’s Law, but to do so requires the expertise of a skilled Megan’s Law lawyer from Philadelphia who specializes in Megan’s Law cases.
 At the Law Firm of Schrom & Shaffer, P.C., we understand how difficult life can be after being convicted of a sex crime.
 We have the experience necessary to petition the court to change your Megan’s Law reporting requirements.